-The obvious answer is that there are bills to be paid and a lifestyle to be maintained.
+The obvious answer is there are bills to pay and a lifestyle to maintain.
 After all any job is better than no job isn’t it?
-Certainly there is a time and place for working in an unfulfilling job.
-They can of course be a means to an end – short term pain as it were, while working toward a bigger, longer term gain.
+There will always be the time and place for working in an unfulfilling job.
+Some jobs are a means to an end – short term pain in effect, as we work toward a bigger, longer term gain.

 Productivity typically brings a sense of self satisfaction and achievement.
-This is because we can see tangible or intangible outcomes for our effort.
-Whether our contribution is direct or indirect doesn’t really matter as long as we are part of something bigger, and a difference is made to someone’s life in one way or another.
+This is because we can see tangible or intangible outcomes for our efforts.
+Whether our contribution is direct or indirect doesn’t really matter, as long as we are part of something bigger and someone’s life is impacted in one way or another.